-The data and code used in Clisense are archived here.
+The data and code used in Clisense are archived in this Google Drive folder.
 For the app to work, you need to download all the files to the same folder.
-When using R Studio, you will see a “Run App” botton at the top right corner of the editor, where “Run” would normally be.
+When using R Studio, you will see a “Run App” button at the top right corner of the editor, where “Run” would normally be.

 The forcing figures come Lewis & Curry 2018.
 The estimate of the forcing resulting from a doubling of atmospheric CO2 (3.8 watts per square meter) also comes from that paper, for reasons of consistency.
 Since the forcing data series ends in 2016, that’s the last year for which Clisense can offer results.

 Lead author Nicholas Lewis kindly allowed me to use the forcing data for this app.
 He also offered useful input on how to handle the figures.